 You will see a warning window about changing the device's operating mode.
 Press 'Change mode' to confirm.

-Next, you will see the mode change status and an information message about how to connect Keenetic in the selected mode to your home network, and how to access its web interface after changing the operating mode.
+Next, you will see the mode change status and an information message about how to connect your Keenetic in the selected mode to your home network, and how to access its web interface after changing the operating mode.

-So, to set up the connection between the adapter and the main Keenetic, tap (not hold down, just press and release) once or twice (respectively to connect to a 2.4 GHz or 5 GHz Wi-Fi network) theу (WPS/Wi-Fi) button on the Keenetic in Adapter mode.
+So, to set up the connection between the adapter and the main Keenetic, tap (not hold down, just press and release) once or twice (respectively to connect to a 2.4 GHz or 5 GHz Wi-Fi network) the (WPS/Wi-Fi) button on the Keenetic in Adapter mode.

 Similarly, press the button on the main Keenetic.

 After pressing the WPS button on both Keenetic devices, Wi-Fi LEDs on both of them will blink actively.
 Wait for the devices to agree on all parameters and automatically establish a connection.
 This usually takes no more than a minute.
-If the main router does not have a WPS button, refer to 'Connecting a Keenetic in Repeater or Adapter mode to an access point without a WPS button'.

 After the connection has been successfully established, the (Internet) LED on the adapter will light up.
 This completes the configuration of the Keenetic in Adapter mode.